simulogics/prosperousuniverse-docs/content/wiki/commands-list/_index.md

 __LMP__
 _Mandatory parameter: Planet ID_
 Allows placing a Buying Ad or Selling Ad at a given Local Market.
-Accessible via the "POST AD" button in an LM window.
+Accessible via the “POST AD” button in an LM window.

 ### Administration Center commands